Student workers are a valuable part of the university community.

 - The supervisor will receive an email approving the student for work and providing timecard information for the student.
 Students cannot begin work until they have received a timecard workbook from the supervisor.

 Students must complete a timecard provided by their supervisors, tracking their hours every time they work.
 The timecard workbook is currently an Excel spreadsheet customized by Human Resources and provided to supervisors for each student.
-In late 2016, students will transition to the electronic Kronos Workforce Timekeeper system.
-More information on this exciting change will come later this fall.

 Student paychecks are available at the Student Life Front Desk (Clark Hall).
 Those not picked up within a few days of the paydate are mailed to the students' permanent address.
 Students may also arrange for direct deposit into their bank accounts.